Paying Your Bill

 - Never send cash in the mail.

 While you are encouraged to pay online, you can also drop off a check in the Student Registration & Financial Services drop box in the Franklin Building lobby, located at 3451 Walnut Street.
 Please make your check payable to “The Trustees of the University of Pennsylvania.”

 Many states and financial services institutions offer 529 savings programs for families to save money for a child’s college education.
 Each program has separate rules and regulations governing how funds may be used and how to have monies sent to the University of Pennsylvania.
 Always check with your provider about how and when to request release of funds, as well as what documents, such as an electronic copy of the student’s bill, are needed.

 If you participate in either the Guaranteed Savings Plan or Investment Plan programs, you must first contact the program to request that a payment be issued.
 You should always provide a copy of your tuition bill when making your request.
 Please note that payments from your program accounts may take up to ten (10) business days after the program approves your request before the funds are issued to and received by the University of Pennsylvania.
-Please make sure the remittance address, listed above under "By Mail," has been updated by your plan program.
+Many 529 College Savings Plans now have a digital option.
+When requesting your withdrawal, look to see if digital disbursement is available from your plan.
+If the digital option is not available, please make sure the remittance address, listed above under "By Mail," has been updated by your plan program.

 Late Payment Penalties

 The University must receive the full amount due on or before the bill’s due date, regardless of payment method.
 If full payment is not received by the due date, a late payment penalty of 1.5% of the amount past due will be assessed, and the student may be placed on a financial hold, which will prevent them from registering for classes until the hold is cleared.

 A new late payment penalty will appear on your bill as a new transaction, as will adjustments to previously assessed late payment penalties.